Character: Molly Weasley (II)

 Of course, it doesn't last.

-She doesn't know how these rumours started, but Molly is determined to be the one to stop them; so she settles down with a steady boyfriend, Lukas Macmillan, and it almost lasts the whole year.
+She doesn't know how these rumours started.
+Lysander pleads with her to ignore them, but Molly is determined to be the one to stop them.
+She settles down with a steady boyfriend, Lukas Macmillan, and it almost lasts the whole year.

 And Molly's over-the-moon, because Lukas is handsome and he's kind, and he's so unlike all those other boys that came before him - but shh, don't tell!

 In sixth year, she doesn't try so hard.
-Her grades drop, and she knows it, and her friends dwindle away, scared to be hexed like Blanca was - Molly does know something, after all - and no boys ask her to Hogsmeade anymore.
+Her grades drop, and she knows it, and her friends dwindle away, scared to be hexed like Blanca was when she suggested she was too much of a slut for a boy like Lukas – Molly does know something, after all - and no boys ask her to Hogsmeade anymore.

 It's their best dance yet, and they know it.

-Seventh year returns, and as Molly stumbles in the Scamanders' carriage, a big grin on her face and her hair tied back in an azure bow, Lorcan shouts, "MOLLY'S BACK!"
+Seventh year begins, and as Molly stumbles in the Scamanders' carriage, a big grin on her face and her hair tied back in an azure bow, Lorcan shouts, "Molly's back!"